|

 For pregnant individuals in their third trimester, re-screening of Chlamydia trachomatis, Neisseria gonorrhea, syphilis, and/or HIV infections meets member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness in improving health outcomes when any of the following high-risk criteria are met:

-For pregnant individuals, fetal fibronectin (FFN) assays meet member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness in improving health outcomes when all of the following criteria are met:
+For pregnant individuals, fetal fibronectin (FFN) assays meet member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness in improving health outcomes when

 Does Not Meet Primary Coverage Criteria Or Is Investigational For Contracts Without Primary Coverage Criteria